 Compared to greenhouses, potting sheds give better insulation, can have nice shed floors, and therefore plants can continue to live by, even in the colder months.

 Saltbox shed types are smaller structures that people like to use for playhouses for their kids or as garden sheds.
-They also enjoy doing up the exterior decor so that it matches their house, complete with shingling, siding, painted windows and trim, and even matching doors.
+They also enjoy doing up the exterior decor so that it matches their house, complete with shingling, types of siding, painted windows and trim, and even matching doors.

 What makes these styles of sheds stand out is that one half of the roof extends nearly to the ground while the other is a standard height that allows for the height of a door.
 If you looked at it from the side, you'd think that it resembles half of an A-frame shed or house.
 Speaking of...